t4d-wintellectnow/redux-side-effects-thunk/README.md

 The web page located at [http://localhost:3000](http://localhost:3000) should load in your default web browser.
 If it does not (or you wish to use another browser), open the browser you desire to use and navigate to the link.

 **Step 5.** Open the editor of your choice to begin editing the files in the folder to follow along with the video.
+For the course, I recommend Visual Studio Code ([http://code.visualstudio.com](http://code.visualstudio.com)) but any editor may be used.
+Editors with support for JSX syntax as well as include a built-in file tree and a terminal window are preferred.

 ## Troubleshooting